Optimal rate list decoding over bounded alphabets using algebraic-geometric codes: Subspace designs

 The cardinality of a \sd\ $\mathcal{H}$ is the number of subspaces in its collection, i.e., $|\mathcal{H}|$.
 If all subspaces in $\mathcal{H}$ have the same dimension $t$, then we refer to $t$ as the {\em dimension} of the \sd\ $\mathcal{H}$. \end{defn}

 Note that the condition \eqref{eq:subs-design-cond} in particular implies for every $r$-dimensional subspace $W$, at most $d$ of the subspaces in an $(r,d)$-subspace design non-trivially intersect it.
-This weaker property is called a ``weak subspace design" in \cite{GK-combinatorica} which gave explicit constructions of subspace designs following our original definition in \cite{GX-stoc13}.
+This weaker property was subsequently called a ``weak subspace design" in \cite{GK-combinatorica} which gave explicit constructions of subspace designs following our original definition in \cite{GX-stoc13}.
 For our list decoding application, the stronger property \eqref{eq:subs-design-cond} is required.
-In particular, the usefulness of \sds\ defined above, in the context of pruning periodic subspaces, is captured by the following key lemma.
+Note though that the weak subspace design property implies the stronger \eqref{eq:subs-design-cond} with the r.h.s upper bound $d$ replaced by $dr$.